 Modernized workspaces don’t just look great—they can increase employee productivity.
 Innovative spaces like nooks and booths can lead to more spontaneous creativity and face-to-face interactions, some of the most important aspects of business.

 Many companies are choosing to innovate their work environment and make their employees feel more at home.
 Google is known for having the most unconventional offices in locations all over the world.
 Some of the tamest features at employees’ disposal are slides, hammocks, and scooters.
 In a New York Times article, a Google spokesman said the company’s goal is “to create the happiest, most productive workplace in the world.”

 Of course, you don’t have to have the resources of a multinational technology company to transform your workplace and inspire your employees.
 Many small companies balance work and play just as well as Google does.
 In an article published in The New Yorker, Maria Konnikova said open offices have consequences.
 “Physical barriers have been closely linked to psychological privacy, and a sense of privacy boosts job performance.”

-One method to modernise workspaces is hot desking, also called hoteling.
+One method to modernize workspaces is hot desking, also called hoteling.
 This popular office trend allows employees to choose their own desk each day and connect with coworkers they don’t normally see.
 Hot desking can also open your office up to the idea of remote work.
-If an employee is out of the office regularly, hot desking can help you utilise the typically empty space.
-Hot desking can help you maximise your space while providing a modern environment for today’s agile workforce.
+If an employee is out of the office regularly, hot desking can help you utilize the typically empty space.
+Hot desking can help you maximize your space while providing a modern environment for today’s agile workforce.

 Asure Software’s People Success Platform provides technological tools for an agile workforce, enabling employees to clock in and reserve meeting rooms online.
-Asure also helps organisations keep track of how office space is utilised with SmartView and SmartMove occupancy detection software, saving your company time and money.
+Asure also helps organizations keep track of how office space is utilized with SmartView and SmartMove occupancy detection software, saving your company time and money.